Ute 100 - Race Information & Rules

 We will review any last minute changes, safety, aid stations, safety runners and general Q&A. If you show up race morning and did not pick up your bib and attend the pre-race meeting on Friday, you will not be allowed to participate!
 We are serious about this!

 Check-in at the start.
 This is a mandatory re-check.
 Every runner will be scanned as part of the check in process.
 If you bypass it, and we find you somewhere on the course, then we will have you pulled for a DNF.
 Make sure a check-in volunteer, puts a check by your bib/name and your are scanned into LiveTrail.

 There is a 40:00 hour total time limit with individual aid station cutoffs.
 The cutoffs are tighter at first, then loosen up as you get closer to the finish.
 It is YOUR responsibility to know these time limits.
 We DO NOT recommend basing your distance solely on GPS devices.
 GPS devices can vary in accuracy.
 If you are riding cutoffs then be prepared to not make a cutoff.
 Please do not get angry with a volunteer if you do not make a cutoff time and are asked to stop.
 You must turn in your bib if you do not make a cuttoff.
 These are STRICT cutoffs and are for leaving the aid station, not getting to the aid station.
 AGAIN all cutoff times are for you LEAVING the aid station.

 If you drop at an aid station where there is no crew access, you will have to wait until the aid station closes to catch a ride back to the finish area.
-If you drop out, you must notify the AS Captain and turn in your bib.
+If you drop out, you must notify the AS Captain.
 This will help us account for all runners and ensure no runner is left out on the course.

 Please note that there will be road crossings that may not have crossing marshals.
 This could be during the daylight or during the night.
 YOU ARE RESPONSIBLE FOR ENSURING YOUR SAFETY WHEN CROSSING A ROAD.